gdharra2/Voting_System/README.md

 4. import multiprocessing as mp

 # Method used
 1. Candidates – A random set of candidates are chosen that will be contesting for the election.
 Each candidate is assigned a random fame score that signifies popularity.
+(Created as class objects of class Candidates)

 2. Voters – A random set of 100000 voters are generated each having a unique voter id and a randomly generated preferential score.
 This randomly generated preferential score is compared with each candidate fame score to generate preference value for each candidate.
+(Created as class objects of class Voters)

 3. Expected Winner – This is computed purely based on summation of the preferential scores of all the voters.